 Direct Load Control: The capability of the utility has to manage the participant's electrical load through the utility's Technology Partner.
-There are two forms of Direct Load Control that the utilities have the ability to use within the program:

 Emergency Demand Response Event: refers to actions taken by utilities if the utility determines action is required to maintain the safety and reliability of the grid.
 Critical system events that impact system voltage levels, system stability and safety, or distribution system events that are considered emergencies by utilities may require override of a customer's EV charger.
 While such conditions are rare, utilities will attempt to provide advance notification whenever possible, dependent on the nature of the event.
 Customers will still have the ability to opt out during an Emergency Demand Response event.